-Read how Maariyah kickstarted her consulting career through Ten10’s Academy training and staff augmentation
+Read how Maariyah kickstarted her consulting career through the Ten10 Academy

 The job market that graduates face after university is a challenging one.
 Especially the technology job market.
 Graduates who study STEM subjects still lack the practical experience and breadth of knowledge that entry-level positions require from applicants.
 We train people from the ground up and help them get that missing piece – that practical opportunity they need to showcase their skills.